I’m known for independent, detailed, fair and technically accurate automotive journalism. Here’s what frames and drives my work:

 - a good review is balanced.

 - training is a fundamental part of risk management for inherently risky activities such as offroading and racing.

 - buyers and readers need to be given unbiased, factual information and explanations so they can make decisions.

 - The status quo must always be challenged.

 - 4X4s over-rated for towing, combined with overweight caravans.

 - the trend to taking more, and heavier gear in 4X4s.

-- lack of diversity and equality in car recreation.
+- lack of diversity, equity and equality in car recreation.

 - advanced safety aids actually eroding safety as drivers rely on tech that isn’t fully reliable.

 - losing the fun of cars as technology develops.

 - the difficulty with monetising content that isn’t shallow, emotion-tugging clickbait designed for short attention spans which I think leads to a gradual reduction in knowledge, skills and therefore safety.

 - the evolution of the car – can’t wait for the new electric 4X4s!